jackweinbender/laravel-jsonapi/readme.md

 # Laravel JSON-API

-My temporary (and imcomplete) implementation of the JSONAPI spec while waiting on Fractal to implement it.
+My temporary (and imcomplete) implementation of the JSON-API spec while waiting on Fractal to implement it.

 You should use Fractal.